kvendrik/sketchlint/README.md

 sketchlint my-design.sketch --config sketchlint.config.js

 page-about
-error Page name "page-about" contains forbidden "page" prefix. pages.noPagePrefix
+error Page name contains forbidden "page" prefix. pages.noPagePrefix

 meta
-error Font "BrandonText-Bold" is not allowed.
-Please only use on-brand font families. meta.noCustomFonts
+error Font "BrandonText-Bold" is not a brand font. meta.noCustomFonts

 document
-warning Document color #4545C4 is not a brand color. document.noCustomDocumentColors
+error Spaces are not allowed in text style names ("page title"). document.textStyle

-homepage/V1/_black box/title
+homepage/v1/black box/title
-warning text "Yeey!" may not contain an exclamation mark. layers.noExclamationMark
+warning Exclamation marks are not recommended. layers.noExclamationMark

-homepage/V1/_black box
+homepage/v1/black box
-error Underscores are not allowed in group names. groups.noUnderscore error Spaces are not allowed in group names. groups.noSpaces
+warning More than 10 layers in a single group can lead to confusing hierarchies. groups.maxLayers error Spaces are not allowed in group names. groups.noSpaces

-homepage/V1
+page-about/v1
-warning Capitalization of artboard names is not recommended. artboards.noCapitalization
+warning Width "350" is not a known screen size. artboards.noUnknownScreenSizes

 ✖ 7 problems (4 errors, 3 warnings)
 ```